seapagan-archived/pi-bootstrap/README.md

 As a prerequisite, the PI to be provisioned should be running the [`Raspbian`][raspbian] Operating system, preferably the 'lite' version though the  full desktop version will work also.

+The PI will need Internet access during the provisioning period.

 You will need to be able to connect to the PI over SSH since we are running Headless, so it will need to be plugged into a wired Ethernet connection that you can access.
 SSH needs to be enabled on your PI since this is now disabled out of the box.
 See section three on [this link][pi-ssh] for instructions on how to do this.

 **Please read all of this file before starting**

 ## Usage
-The script is designed to be run either locally on the PI, or on a remote machine over SSH.
+The script is designed to be run locally on the PI.
+Future updates will be able to be run from a remote machine over SSH.

 ### Prepare the Raspberry PI